Certification by Coat Types

 Coat Type Determines Technical Skills and Trim Styles

-Coat type determines the proper technical skills, products, equipment and tools as well as the trim style and trim style components.
+Coat type determines the proper technical skills, products, equipment, tools, and trim style and trims style components.
 For example, breeds with wire coat types such as the Lakeland Terrier and the Scottish Terrier are placed in the Wire Coat Type Category.
-All breeds with curly coat types such as the Poodle, Bichon Frise and Portuguese Water Dog are placed in the Curly Coat Type Category.
+All breeds with curly coat types such as the Poodle, Bichon Frise, and Portuguese Water Dog are placed in the Curly Coat Type Category.

 Trim Style Components

 All pure breed trim styles are evaluated to determine the type of trim style components.
-For example, pure breeds with Wire Coat Types who are styled in the Long Legged Terrier Trim Styles have different head styles.
-For example, the Wire Fox Terrier and the Airedale Terrier have Eyebrows, Mustache and Beard head trim style.
+For example, pure breeds with Wire Coat Types dressed in the Long Legged Terrier Trim Styles have different head styles.
+For example, the Wire Fox Terrier and the Airedale Terrier have Eyebrows, Mustache, and Beard head trim style.

 There are 10 different styling components on the canine.
 Each component must be completed correctly for the professional to achieve the correct expression and profile.